llsaull/video_edit/README.md

 ```
 defined in the beginning of the script.

-## How to run:
+## Steps:

+1. Install ffmpeg;
-Run the script from the folder where your videos are located.
+2. Run the script from the folder where your videos are located.